Best Airsoft Scope: Accuracy & Quality

 Type 2: Red Dot Site Specifics

 A red dot is a simple scope.
 It projects a red (or sometimes green) dot onto the inside of the lens.
 You’re the only one who can see this dot.

 If you’ve aimed properly, the dot will be on your target.
 If you are going to buy one of these scopes, it’s important to get a forty-millimeter lens.

 This size will be plenty large enough to hold a few inches away from your eye and still get a good view of the dot on your target.

 Type 3: Laser Site Specifics

-A laser site works much like a Red Dot site.
+A laser sight works much like a Red Dot sight.
 The only difference is the site dot will be visible on your target.